 Learn about the impacts on individuals and family/whānau

-Challenging misconceptions and discrimination and understanding the impact of these
+Challenge misconceptions and discrimination and understand the impact of these

 Working with people experiencing mental health and addiction needs

 Chris is a registered nurse by profession with a background in mental health.
 She has over 25 years' experience in health/disability sectors.
 Her education portfolio includes mental health, disability, ethics and boundaries, communication and de-escalation, collaborative note writing, and culturally safe practice.
 Her PhD explored the mental health inpatient experiences of people with intellectual disability and she continues to publish on this and other topics including cultural diversity/cultural safety.
 She is currently Director and primary Consultant for ‘Pumahara Consultants, Personal and Professional Development Specialists’ and holds an Honorary Senior Lecturer role with The University of Queensland as well as other teaching roles with Universities around New Zealand and Australia.

 Workshop Type: Introductory | Workshop Level: Four

 Subsidised Rate: Check if you are eligible here.
 Tick applicable box when registering to apply discount